 With a little bit of direction, the design process for your basement bonus room doesn’t have to be overwhelming.
 Just remember to take in all the technical elements before you get going with the layout.
 And don’t forget HomeWorx offers 3D Modeling so you can see the finished space before the project begins.

 But we want to hear from you!
 How would you design a basement bonus room?
 Let us know in the comments below!
-And be sure to check out some of our recent basement finishes here.
+And be sure to check out some of our recent projects here.